 Sometime in my twenties, I developed an irrational fear - I became scared of flying.
 I'd been flying since I was a baby and loved it, so I have no idea what caused it.
 I just woke up one day with this terrible sense of foreboding that my next plane was going to crash.
 And when it didn't, I simply assumed I'd miscalculated and that the next one would be 'it'.
 It is now a number of years later, and many many flights.

 Adding insult to injury I wasn't satisfied with one - I needed two travel-related phobias!
-I became afraid of heights, and for someone who loves hiking in the mountains I can tell you this was not welcome.
+I became afraid of heights, and for someone who loves the mountains I can tell you this was not welcome.

 Significantly more successful was hypnotherapy, which uses hypnosis to relax you deeply.
-After a few sessions, I was taught how to relax myself and would do my exercises before walking at altitude.
+After a few sessions, I was taught to relax myself and would do my exercises before walking at altitude.
 It really did help minimize the fear, converting it from terror-level to merely very afraid.